Treatment of Achilles Tendonitis Using LLLT/PBMT

 How LLLT Supports Healing

-All without loading or stressing the Achilles tendon.
+- Assisting pain reduction without mechanical loading or stressing the Achilles tendon

 Our Treatment Program